ps23456/Fitmate-Ai/README.md

-Hello Guys, This is my first time experience of coding on " NVIDIA Jetson Nano " and I have created a #--> Face Authenticated Posture Detection Software <--# here the steps the code follow are
+here the steps the code follow are

 @ Before running the codes install the Libraries/Modules that are given in the \\ Requirements.txt \\ file , Steps are also included in the file@